ULHPC/tutorials/tools/cli/modules.md

 You can use this variable to change your software environment.

-In the following command, we use the new environment, which will be officially released very soon.
+In the following command, we use the 2020b environment compiled for Broadwell CPUs on Iris.

 ```
-export MODULEPATH=/opt/apps/resif/iris/2019b/broadwell/modules/all
+export MODULEPATH=/opt/apps/resif/iris/2020b/broadwell/modules/all
 ```

+This is equivalent to the command `resif-load-swset-devel` on Iris.

-For backward compatibility reasons and for reproducibility, it is always possible to load the older environments.
+For backward compatibility reasons and for reproducibility, it is always possible to load the older environments, with the command `resif-load-swset-legacy`

+In order to restore production settings, run the command `resif-load-swset-prod`

 ## Examples